the-turing-way/the-turing-way/chapters/reproducible_environments.md

 sudo docker cp file_name conteriner_ID:path_to_where_to_put_file/file_name
 ```

-Recall that container IDs can be obtained using `sudo doccker container ls`.
+Recall that container IDs can be obtained using `sudo docker container ls`.

 A file can be copied from within a container to the machine running the container by running the following command on the machine running the container:
 ```